microsoft/MicroHack/03-Azure/01-01-App Innovation/02_OperationalizeAKSCluster/Challenges/00-Getting-started.md

 ## Introduction

-Kubernetes is the de facto standard for big, scalable containerized platforms today and AKS is the solution on Azure.
-So in this challenge we will take a look at some basic concepts of AKS and K8s in general and what can happen during daily business operating an AKS.
+Kubernetes has emerged as the common standard for sizable and scalable containerized platforms, with Azure Kubernetes Service (AKS) representing Azure's tailored solution in this realm.
+In this tutorial, we're going to delve into the essential concepts of AKS, alongside an overview of Kubernetes (K8s) fundamentals.
+We'll also uncover typical scenarios and operational insights that one may encounter while managing an AKS environment in day-to-day operations.

 ## Architecture

 To have a relateable scenario, we will create a basic AKS cluster setup and use some common services.
-They will all be pulled directly from upstream sources.

 ## Components